 You can also direct all funds from your redeemed bonds to a Coverdell Education Savings Account if no one in your family is quite ready to head off to college just yet.

 Not every taxpayer can make use of the education tax exclusion.
-One final rule involves your modified adjusted gross income for the year when you use the bonds to pay for education costs.
+One final rule involves your modified adjusted gross income (MAGI) for the year in which you use the bonds to pay for education costs.

-When your MAGI reaches a certain threshold, only a portion of your bond interest is excluded from taxation.
-If your income reaches a second threshold, you can't claim the exclusion at all.
-Any interest earned by the bonds counts toward your MAGI—it’s not just income you earn.
+Only a portion of your bond interest is excluded from taxation when your MAGI reaches a certain threshold.
+You can't claim the exclusion at all if your MAGI reaches a second threshold, and any interest earned by the bonds counts toward your MAGI.

-As of 2018, a single taxpayer can earn up to $79,700 and still claim the full exclusion.
-The limit increases to $119,500 if you're married.
-The exclusion then begins to phase out, and it’s eliminated entirely for single taxpayers with MAGIs of $94,700, or $149,550 for married taxpayers.
+As of 2020, a single taxpayer can earn up to $82,350 and still claim the full exclusion.
+The limit increases to $123,550 if you're married.
+The exclusion then begins to phase out, and it’s eliminated entirely for single taxpayers with MAGIs of $97,350, or $153,550 for married taxpayers filing jointly.

-Until 2004, it was possible to continue deferring interest on bonds even if your Series EE bonds matured.
-You could effectively reinvest that money, redeeming the bonds then using the proceeds to purchase Series HH bonds.
+It was possible to continue deferring interest on bonds even if your Series EE bonds matured through 2004.
+You could effectively reinvest the money, redeeming the bonds then using the proceeds to purchase Series HH bonds.
 You could then continue deferring the interest on the principal.
-Unfortunately, the U.S. Treasury no longer issues Series HH bonds so this option is no longer available.
+The U.S. Treasury no longer issues Series HH bonds, however, so this option is no longer available.

-You might have a different option if you inherit the bonds, however.
-If you can convince the executor of the estate to work with you, she can redeem the bonds, pay the taxes on the interest from the estate, then have them reissued to you.
-This would at least let you avoid paying taxes on interest that was earned during the decedent’s lifetime.
+You might have a different option if you inherit the bonds.
+The executor of the deceased's estate can redeem the bonds, pay the taxes on the interest from the estate, then have them reissued to you.
+This allows you to avoid paying tax on interest that was earned during the decedent’s lifetime.